 Step 3: Waiting area.
 An attendant in the car barge loading area will typically ask what barge you plan to take; and instruct you on where to place your car.
 Wait in your car until the barge is ready to be loaded.

 Step 4: Boarding the car barge.
 The barge attendants will direct driver’s onto the car barge, and indicate where to park on the barge.
 You will reverse your vehicle onto the car barge.

 Step 5: Buy tickets.
 Once on the barge, you can either stay in your car, or you can get out and sit on the upper deck.
 An attendant will approach you at your car, or on the deck, to sell you a ticket.
 You can purchase one way or round trip.
 No credit cards, cash only.
 A receipt will be provided; and the return ticket if you purchased a round trip fare.
 When purchasing your round trip ticket, double check that your return ticket can be used on the other barge service; and also check the return times.
 The return times are often listed on your ticket/receipt.

 Step 6: Enjoy the ride over.
 If you are sitting on the deck, start heading back to your car once you get close to the dock area in St. John.
 The arrival place is Enighed Pond, just outside Cruz Bay.

 From St. John to St. Thomas

 Step 1: Choose a departure time.
 There is only one departure point for the car barge to St. Thomas, and that is Enighed Pond.
-There are three companies that operate car barges.
+There are two companies that operate car barges.
 Check the Ferry Schedule page for more details, ticket prices, and schedules.